JupiterOne-Archives/docs-old/docs/integrations/import-data.md

 If J1 does not have an integration for a product in which your data is located, you can still import it into J1.
 You can also enrich current data in your J1 account.
-There are three steps to importing: prepare the data, classify the data, import the data.
+There are three steps to importing: gather the data, classify the data, import the data.

 ## Gather the Data